Home » Industry Sectors » Industrial & Manufacturing

 To bolster core product offerings or expand geographical reach, some players are seeking acquisition candidates, while others are looking to divest underperforming units.
 Calls for corporate accountability have driven new regulations around internal controls and everywhere, industrial manufacturing companies are trying to figure out how to get the most out of their IT investments.

-Rising costs and the weakness of the dollar continue to affect revenue growth, driving consolidation as companies attempt to mitigate market risk through economies of scale and scope, while concentrating their operations on more profitable sectors.
+Rising costs and the weakness of the dollar also continue to affect revenue growth, driving consolidation as companies attempt to mitigate market risk through economies of scale and scope, while concentrating their operations on more profitable sectors.
+Unnecessary complexity cripples companies.

 Local manufacturers, with contraction in the supplier base, are finding they must retool and restructure to gain market share and stay competitive as they compete with larger firms who continue to move towards global platforms.
 Suppliers, being asked to accept more risk, are taking on wider responsibility for managing the supply chain and are beginning to globalize their operations.
 Risk is being passed down the chain.

-To stay competitive, companies must continually monitor a host of critical business issues including those involving information and technology security, mergers and acquisitions and global competition.
+To stay competitive, companies must continually monitor a host of critical business issues including those involving information and technology, supply chain security, mergers and acquisitions and global competition.
 Across all sectors of industry, there is erosion of local domestic monopolies raising the importance of customer management and supply chain management.

-Our investment banking professionals can assist many Industrial and Manufacturing companies in garnering the financing options they need whether it be packaging materials, plastics, aerospace equipment, demand-driven manufacturing, advanced machinery, specialty components or any number of the other various industrial products and services.
+Our professionals can assist companies in garnering the financing options they need whether it be packaging materials, plastics, aerospace equipment, demand-driven manufacturing, advanced machinery, specialty components or any number of the other various industrial products and services.